spython031987/German-Credit-Data-Analysis---Main/README.md

 ### Key Influencer View

 * Focuses on factors affecting customer credit ratings
-* Visualizes relationships between various parameters and good/bad customer outcomes
+* Visualizes relationships between Number of Loans and Customer Age & Duration bifurcating into good/bad customer outcomes
-* Provides relationship between Number of Loans and Customer Age & Duration
+* The visualizations also gives information on the relative size of the loans for individual customers.

 ![German_Credit_Data_Analysis_2](https://github.com/user-attachments/assets/f8f96817-a713-422d-8801-36c261f4eb94)